LinnHjalmarsson/LinnHjalmarsson.github.io/_pages/about.md

   - /about.html
 ---

 I'm a second year PhD Candidate in Economics at the University of Bern.
-My main research interests are in the field of applied public economics, especially empirical Health Economics.
-Identifying potential issues and finding possible ways to render health care systems more efficient are my main goal.
+My main research interests are in the field of Applied Public Economics, especially empirical Health Economics.

 ## Work in Progress
 ### Interpersonal Discontinuities in Primary Care: A Study of Practice Handovers (with Tamara Bischof and Boris Kaiser) 2022